National Bahá’í Review/Issue 91/Text

 Committee reports[edit]

 The Annual Reports of the Committees of the National Spiritual Assembly of the Bahá’ís of the United States for the year 1974-75 are now available upon request.
-Any Bahá’í who would like to receive a copy should write to the National Bahá’í’ Center, 1 12 Linden Avenue, Wilmette, IL 60091.
+Any Bahá’í who would like to receive a copy should write to the National Bahá’í Center, 112 Linden Avenue, Wilmette, IL 60091.

 Warning[edit]

-Bahá’í administrative rights.
-The National Spiritual Assembly advises the friends not to accept any collect telephone calls from or to try to counsel with him.
+Mr. William Munson, until recently a member of the Bahá’í Community of St. Joseph, Missouri, has been deprived of his Bahá’í administrative rights.
+The National Spiritual Assembly advises the friends not to accept any collect telephone calls from Mr. Munson or to try to counsel with him.
 It would also be inadvisable to become involved in any of his business propositions.

 Positions available at National Center[edit]

-Immediate openings have developed at the National Bahá’í’ Center for those trained as executive secretaries.
+Immediate openings have developed at the National Bahá’í Center for those trained as executive secretaries.
 Required skills include fast, accurate typing; good shorthand; knowledge of filing systems; ability to compose letters and aministrative experience within the Faith.
-Applicants
+Applicants should have a minimum of two years experience.

 A position has also opened for someone with either records management background, or library science background.
 Must have administrative experience within the Faith.

-If you qualify, please send your resume and letter of recommendation from your Local Spiritual Assembly to: Personnel Affairs Assistant, National Bahá’í Center, 112 Linden Ave., Wilmette, Ill.
+If you qualify, please send your résumé and letter of recommendation from your Local Spiritual Assembly to: Personnel Affairs Assistant, National Bahá’í Center, 112 Linden Ave., Wilmette, Ill.
 60091.

-[Page 8]National Bahá’í Fund
+National Bahá’í Fund[edit]

 Shortage of funds places plans in jeopardy